Florida Atlantic vs. Florida International NCAA Football Odds, Plays and Insights | October 2, 2021

-Oddsmakers heavily favor the Florida Atlantic Owls (2-2, 0-0 C-USA) when they host the Florida International Panthers (1-3, 0-0 C-USA) on Saturday, October 2, 2021 in a matchup between C-USA opponents at FAU Stadium.
+Oddsmakers heavily favor the Florida Atlantic Owls (2-2, 0-0 C-USA) when they host the Florida International Panthers (1-3, 0-0 C-USA) on Saturday, October 2, 2021 in a matchup between C-USA foes at FAU Stadium.
 Florida Atlantic is favored by 10.5 points.
-The over/under for the outing is set at 51.5.
+The over/under is set at 51.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.